Father and Scout: Plot

-While sitting down to dinner, Donna reminds Michael to show Spencer a letter he received from his school.
-The letter is an invitation for a “dad and lad” weekend, a camping trip at a camp on Catalina Island.
+Spencer Paley is a writer from Los Angeles married to Donna and has a ten-year-old son Michael in sixth grade.
+During dinner, Donna reminds Michael to show Spencer a letter he received from his school.
+The letter is an invitation for a "dad and lad" weekend, a camping trip at a camp on Catalina Island.
+Spencer reluctantly agrees to attend, but reminds Donna that he is not the type for the outdoors or camping.